buildingSMART/BCF-API/README.md

 ### 1.8.1 Per-Entity Authorization

-Whenever a user requests an update-able entity with the request parameter "includeAuthorization" equal to "true" the server should include an "authorization" field in the entity containing any local variations from the global authorization defaults for that entity.
+Whenever a user requests an update-able entity with the request parameter `includeAuthorization` equal to `true` the server should include an `authorization` field in the entity containing any local variations from the global authorization defaults for that entity.
 Using this information clients can decide whether to, for example, include an "Edit" button in the UI displaying the entity depending on the actions permitted for the user.

 ### 1.8.2 Determining Authorized Entity Actions

-The client can calculate the available set of actions for a particular entity by taking the project-wide defaults from the project extensions, then replacing any keys defined in the entity's "authorization" map with the values specified locally.
+The client can calculate the available set of actions for a particular entity by taking the project-wide defaults from the project extensions, then replacing any keys defined in the entity's `authorization` map with the values specified locally.
 The meaning of each of the authorization keys is outlined in outlined in [4.1.5 Expressing User Authorization through Project Extensions](#415-expressing-user-authorization-through-project-extensions).